Bill6006/AWS-Hands-On-Labs-Beginner-to-Advanced/README.md

 ## Table of Contents

-1. Launch a Static Website on Amazon S3
+1. How to Deploy a Serverless Static Website on AWS: S3, CloudFront, Route 53 & ACM
 2. Use CloudFormation to Launch an Amazon EC2 Web Server
 3. Add a CI/CD Pipeline to an Amazon S3 Bucket
 4. Deploy a Simple React Web Application using AWS Amplify